CaoRuiming/bpr-wordpress/wp-content/plugins/powerpress/readme.txt

 == Translators ==
 * Danish translation for v1.0.11+ by [Team Blogos](http://wordpress.blogos.dk/s%C3%B8g-efter-downloads/?did=280) - Latest translation available [here](http://wordpress.blogos.dk/s%C3%B8g-efter-downloads/?did=280)
-* French translation for v1.0.11+ by [Aurélien Denis](http://wpchannel.com/) - Aurélien is looking for assistance maintaining the French translation, email wpchannel [at] gmail.com if interested.
+* French translation for v1.0.11+ by [Aurï¿½lien Denis](http://wpchannel.com/) - Aurï¿½lien is looking for assistance maintaining the French translation, email wpchannel [at] gmail.com if interested.
 * Simplified Chinese for v1.0.12+ by [webmote](http://codeex.cn) - From webmote: Welcome to use the plugin.
 Very good! and then hope you to access my site.
 * Italian translation for v2.0.4+ by [Umberto Sartori](http://veneziadoc.net/)
 * Romanian translation for v2.0.4+ by Alexander Ovsov (Web Geek Sciense: http://webhostinggeeks.com/science/)